The Wisconsin Division of Motor Vehicles (DMV) mails all driver license and identification (ID) cards from one production facility.

 - Customers who renew an existing license or ID card will also leave the DMV customer service center with their expired (or soon to be expired) card, invalidated with a hole punch by the DMV processor.

-Wisconsin driver license and ID cards issued Fall 2015
+NEW: Wisconsin driver license and ID cards issued Spring 2023

 - Contains black and white photos